AntonioFeijaoUK/candidate.hackerclub.net/docs/security-architect/unlock/index.md

 Review the architecture below and identify the most significant security weakness.

+For your notes, record the weakness and your recommended remediation.
+You will submit both at the final stage.

-To reach the next challenge, replace the work `unlock` in the URL with your 1 work answerd
+To reach the next challenge, replace the word `unlock` in the URL with your 1 work answer

 > e.g.
 > https://candidate.hackclub.net/security-architect/unlock